Network Membership & Discovery

 Characteristics:

-- Nodes are identified by ephemeral identifiers
+- PNodes are identified by ephemeral identifiers (UUIDs)

-- No strong cryptographic identity is required
+- No strong cryptographic identity is required for untrusted participation

-- No reputation or trust score is assumed
+- No reputation or trust score is assumed initially

 This avoids barriers to entry and premature centralization.